Last updated on September 7, 2024

 Factors to consider

-These are the factors that need to be considered in backgammon in determining which option to take, securing or hitting.
+These are the factors that need to be considered in Backgammon to determine which option to take, secure a point, or hit.

 Home board strength